PSUmodeling/MM-PIHM/README.md

 in your MM-PIHM directory.

 Currently CMake (version 2.8.1 or higher) is the only supported method of CVODE installation.
-If CMake is not available on your system, the CMake Version 3.7.2 binary for Linux will be downloaded from [http://www.cmake.org](http://www.cmake.org) automatically when you choose to `make cvode`.
+If CMake is not available on your system, the CMake Version 3.7.2 binary for Linux (or Mac OS, depending on your OS) will be downloaded from [http://www.cmake.org](http://www.cmake.org) automatically when you choose to `make cvode`.

-### Install MM-PIHM
+### Installing MM-PIHM

 Once CVODE is installed, you can compile MM-PIHM models from the MM-PIHM directory by doing